ambroiseRabier/readable-js/packages/readable-js/logs/logs.md

 I thought it didn't worked so I use escaped version %60, but it actually worked.
 %60 cannot be parsed as js by webstorm.
 I like the reformat of webstorm, help reading the expected code.

+---

+26 april 2022

+dont use commonJs if you target browser, that's for node, noob.
+Lost 2h on that, and also because I use rollup and workspace and didn't know where the bug came from.

+---

+plus ds log dans learning-programming/ ... logs